 Michael D. Kaminski is a partner and intellectual property lawyer with Foley & Lardner LLP.
-He has litigated, prosecuted, and counseled clients primarily in the chemical, pharmaceutical, and chemical engineering fields.
-Mr. Kaminski conducts "first chair" litigation in Federal District Court.
-Litigation in which he has been involved range from pharmaceuticals, LEDs, automotive safety devices, radiological contrast agents, paint spray booth additives, and distillation column packing to sports equipment and food technologies.
+He has litigated, prosecuted and counseled clients primarily in the chemical, pharmaceutical and chemical engineering fields.
+Michael conducts "first chair" litigation in Federal District Court.
+He has been involved with litigation ranging from pharmaceuticals, LEDs, automotive safety devices, radiological contrast agents, paint spray booth additives and distillation column packing, to sports equipment and food technologies.
 He also has appellate court experience.
-Mr. Kaminski is a member of the firm's IP Litigation, Mechanical & Electromechanical Technologies, Chemical, Biotechnology & Pharmaceutical Practices.
+Michael is a member of the firm's IP Litigation, Mechanical & Electromechanical Technologies, Chemical and Biotechnology & Pharmaceutical Practices.

-Mr. Kaminski is co-managing partner of the firm's Tokyo office.
-He was the IP Department's operations chair for a number of years, responsible for managing the department's support structure, best practices and quality assurance initiatives, and training.
+Michael is co-managing partner of the firm's Tokyo office.
+He was the IP Department's operations chair for a number of years, responsible for managing the department's support structure, best practices and quality assurance initiatives and training.

-Prior to law school, Mr. Kaminski worked as a research chemical engineer for a major oil company and for a major chemical company.
+Prior to law school, Michael worked as a research chemical engineer for a major oil company and for a major chemical company.

-Mr. Kaminski has written over four dozen articles on patent prosecution and litigation.
+Michael has written over four dozen articles on patent prosecution and litigation.
 His articles have been published in such periodicals as Journal of the Patent and Trademark Office Society, Patent World, American University Law Review, and in AIPLA publications.
-Mr. Kaminski was on the editorial boards of the AIPLA Quarterly Journal, IP World, Patent World, and IP Strategy & Management, and has edited books on patent law.
+Michael was on the editorial boards of the AIPLA Quarterly Journal, IP World, Patent World, and IP Strategy & Management, and has edited books on patent law.
 He also speaks frequently on patent litigation and patent law topics.

-Mr. Kaminski is admitted to practice in Illinois, the District of Columbia Court of Appeals, the Court of Appeals for the Federal Circuit, the U.S. Supreme Court, the Sixth Circuit Court of Appeals, the U.S. Patent and Trademark Office, and the U.S. District Court for the Districts of Nebraska, Connecticut and Northern Texas.
-He is also a member of the Trial Bar, U.S. District Court for the Northern District of Illinois.
+Michael is admitted to practice in Illinois, the District of Columbia Court of Appeals, the Court of Appeals for the Federal Circuit, the U.S. Supreme Court, the Sixth Circuit Court of Appeals, the U.S. Patent and Trademark Office and the U.S. District Court for the Districts of Nebraska, Connecticut and Northern Texas.
+He is also a member of the Trial Bar and the U.S. District Court for the Northern District of Illinois.